heracle/centurion/doc/bosslangAPI.md

 ## bosslangAPI

-The bosslangSTDmethods offers some method useful for develop a strategy in bosslang language Here are the methods available:
+The bosslangSTDmethods offers some methods useful for developing a strategy in bosslang language Here are the methods available:

-* `CALL(isgroundcell, 1, 1)`

 * `CALL(getTeam)`
 	Returns 0 or 1, depending the team of the actual controller